 Basic requirements for renaming an AD domain:

-- AD schema version at least Windows Server 2003;
+- AD schema version at least Windows Server 2003 (check if you need to update Active Directory schema);

 - If your domain uses a Certificate Authority (CA), you need to do some preparation.
 Read more here;